Thursday, May 7, 2020

 Presented by Nesly Metayer and Julia Monaghan, TSNE

 Fee: $130 (Full-day, lunch is included).
-If you are a student, contact us about discounts at firstname.lastname@example.org.
+If you are a student or from an organization with a budget under $500,000, contact us about discounts at firstname.lastname@example.org.

 Nonprofit boards play a key role helping organizations achieve impact.
 While many boards have operationalized the foundational practices that help them work together, there is a strong body of research around what takes boards to the next stage of being highly effective and impactful.